Skip to article frontmatterSkip to article content

 Interpretation notes

-Hillshade is mainly a visualization product.
-It helps interpret landforms but should not be used as a quantitative terrain variable.
+Hillshade is useful for visual interpretation, but it should not be treated as a quantitative terrain variable.

 Questions